Roles and Responsibilities

 Anyone can pay money into your club/society; it doesn’t have to be the treasurer.

-If you are cashing in large amounts of coins (from a charity collection for example) we are able to count the money for you using an automatic coin sorter which can save you a lot of time and effort.
+If you are cashing in large amounts of coins, we are able to count these for you using an automatic coin sorter which can save you a lot of time and effort.

-If you have collected money through charitable fundraising you may wish to deposit it into the charity account rather than your specific bank account.
+If you have collected money through charitable fundraising, you should deposit this into the charity account.
 It allows you to keep the fundraising amount separate from your disposable finances.

 - You must attach receipts and proof of purchase equating to the total amount you are claiming for.